guernsjfIndupro/bd_data_fetcher/DATA_README.md

 - **Gene**: Gene symbol of a protein

-- **Cancer Indications**: A series of cancer indication columns with normal proteomics values
+- **Cancer Indications**: A series of cancer indication columns with copies per cell values

 ### Cell Line and Dependency Data